Browe History, Family Crest & Coats of Arms

 Browe Spelling Variations

-spelling variations occurred commonly in Anglo Norman surnames.
+Before the last few hundred years the English language had no fixed system of spelling rules.
+For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Browe were recorded, including Brewes, Brews, Brewe, Brewse, Brewis, Brew, Brewas, Brewase, Brue, MacBrew and many more.

 Early Notables of the Browe family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Browe Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Browe Notables in all our PDF Extended History products and printed products wherever possible.